dariowouters/ts-map/README.md

     - Sii road look files **(some DLC won't have these)**
         - Also Located in dlc_fr.scs at def/world/
         - Copy road_look.sii and road_look.template.sii to SCS/LUT/road/
+    - ferry connection Files **(some DLC won't have these)**
+        - Also Located in dlc_fr.scs at def/ferry/connection/
+        - copy all \*.sii files to SCS/LUT/ferryConnection/

 [Original project](https://github.com/nlhans/ets2-map)